Welsh independence: Plaid Cymru

 In 1925 Plaid Genedlaethol Cymru ("the National Party of Wales") was founded; it was renamed Plaid Cymru – The Party of Wales in 1945.
 The party's principles as defined in 1970 were (1) self government for Wales, (2) to safeguard the culture, traditions, language and economic position of Wales and (3) to secure membership for a self-governing Welsh state in the United Nations.
 The party's first Westminster seat (MP) was won by Gwynfor Evans in 1966.
 By 1974 the party had three MPs and in the 2019 general election it won four seats.
 Following the formation of the Senedd in 1999, Plaid Cymru won 17 of 60 seats in the initial Welsh election of 1999 and 13 seats in 2021.
+Following the 2026 election, the party became the largest in the Senedd, enabling it to form a government for the first time in its history.

 In 1975, Plaid Cymru opposed remaining in the European Communities (EC).
 The party stated, at the time, that it felt that the EC's regional aid policies would "reconcile places like Wales to their subordinate position".
 Nevertheless, 65% of Welsh voters voted to remain in the EC in the 1975 referendum.
 The EC was incorporated into the European Union (EU) in 1993.